UPND Alliance: History

 The general election took place on 12 August 2021, with the UPND leader, Hakainde Hichilema winning the presidential vote to become the seventh president of Zambia.
 The party also won the parliamentary vote in 82 of the 156 constituencies.
 The following month, President Hichilema decided to add two of his alliance partners to the list of nominated members of parliament, namely the MDC president, Felix Mutati, and the UPND Alliance Chairperson and ADD president, Charles Milupi.
 Mutati was appointed as the Minister of Technology and Science while Milupi was appointed as the Minister of Infrastructure, Housing and Urban Development.

-In late 2024, the Economic Front (EF) party (formerly Rainbow Party) decided to join the UPND Alliance.
 The Movement for Multi-Party Democracy (MMD) decided to join the alliance on 30 October 2024, effectively deciding that it will not field its own presidential candidate at the 2026 general election.
 The Party of National Unity and Progress (PNUP) decided to join the alliance in December 2024, also deciding that it will not field its own presidential candidate.

+In December 2025, the Republican Progressive Party (RPP) president and UPND Alliance spokesperson, Leslie Chikuse, alongside the National Restoration Party (NAREP) president and alliance deputy spokesperson (Ezra Ngulube) had stated that the alliance would endorse Hakainde Hichilema again for the upcoming 2026 general election.
+In January 2026, the PNUP and the MDC confirmed once again that they would endorse Hakainde Hichilema for a second term at the 2026 general election while indicating that the alliance has maintained peace since the 2021 general election.

+In November 2025, Joseph Kasonde, who was the mobilization chairman in the UPND Alliance, announced that the National Democratic Congress faction for which he was the president would resign from the alliance.

+In June 2026, five parties joined the UPND Alliance ahead of the election, namely the United Progressive People (UPP) party led by Saviour Chishimba, the United National Independence Party led by Henry Muyoba, the New Congress Party (NCP) led by Peter Chanda, the United Prosperous and Peaceful Zambia (UPPZ) party led by Charles Chanda and the Patriotic Front led by Miles Sampa.

+The election took place on 13 August 2026, with the UPND winning the presidential election.